"It is literally the easiest JS plugin I've ever used." - Brian

 strings: ["Look, it's rainbow text!"],

-afterStep: function (step, queue, instance) {
+afterStep: function (instance) {

-element.style.color = getRandomColor();
+instance.getElement().style.color = getRandomColor();

 }).go();

-new TypeIt('#asyncExec', {
+new TypeIt("#companionMethods", {

-waitUntilVisible: true
+waitUntilVisible: true,

 })